leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/materials/grease_pencil_shader.rst

 .. note::

-   The shader is not yet a BSDF capable shader to interact with Blender lights and can only be setting up on the Material Properties panel (it is not a shader node).
+   The shader is not yet a BSDF capable shader and can only be setting up on the Material Properties panel (it is not a shader node).

 Properties